followmyutopia/devextreme-documentation/api-reference/30 Data Layer/EdmLiteral/EdmLiteral.md

 ===========================================================================

 <!--shortDescription-->
-The **EdmLiteral** is an object for working with primitive data types from the OData's [Abstract Type System](http://www.odata.org/documentation/odata-version-2-0/overview/#AbstractTypeSystem) that are not supported in JavaScript.
+The **EdmLiteral** is an object for working with primitive data types from the OData's <a href="http://www.odata.org/documentation/odata-version-2-0/overview/#AbstractTypeSystem" target="_blank">Abstract Type System</a> that are not supported in JavaScript.
 <!--/shortDescription-->

 <!--fullDescription-->